LVT vs. VCT

 Vinyl composite tile is your more budget-friendly flooring option.
 It’s typically made from PVC, limestone, and fillers to create options that come in a variety of colors, textures, and styles.
 It’s long-lasting but requires upkeep.

-What Are Some Key Differences To Consider Between LVT and VCT?
+5 Key Differences To Consider Between LVT and VCT

 Some of the essential differences between these two options are: